samhuang95/AI-administrative/log.md

   - verification: Ran a local quick-call to the `/chat` handler and confirmed the previous parsing error no longer occurs (no HTTP 500).
 Agent imports and the `chat_endpoint` call returned a normal response.
   - files changed:
     - `ai-agent/agent.py`
+- [2025-11-29 20:35:58] COMMIT: (unable to read commit message)
+  - command: `git commit -m "(unable to read commit message)"`
+  - files:
+    - `ai-agent/agent.py`
+    - `data/chroma_db/cba52eea-b3f6-4f28-8497-c249689d8772/data_level0.bin`
+    - `data/chroma_db/cba52eea-b3f6-4f28-8497-c249689d8772/length.bin`
+    - `data/chroma_db/chroma.sqlite3`
+    - `data/employee.db`
+    - `log.md`

+---

+- [2025-11-29 20:55:00] UPDATE: Interactive assistant session — reproduce error, fix tool signature, add icon, and verify
+  - command: `assistant: append session summary to log.md`
+  - summary: During an interactive debugging session the assistant reproduced an HTTP 500 caused by the ADK automatic function-calling parser failing to parse the `create_employee` signature.
+The assistant fixed the issue by replacing PEP 604 union annotations (e.g. `float | None`) with `Optional[...]` in `create_employee`, re-ran a quick local call to the `/chat` handler to verify the error was resolved, added a UI icon and favicon, and updated `static/index.html` accordingly.
+  - steps performed:
+    1. Reproduced the HTTP 500 by invoking the `chat_endpoint` locally and captured the ValueError: "Failed to parse the parameter salary: float | None = None of function create_employee".
+    2. Updated function signature in `ai-agent/agent.py` from PEP 604 unions to `Optional[...]` types to be compatible with ADK automatic function-calling.
+    3. Re-ran a quick local invocation of `chat_endpoint` to confirm the parser error no longer occurs and the handler returned successfully.
+    4. Added a visual icon: created `static/img/shh.svg` and set it as the page favicon and placed it above the page title in `static/index.html`.
+    5. Appended this session summary to `log.md` for traceability.
+  - verification:
+    - Local quick-call to `chat_endpoint` returned a normal response (no HTTP 500) after the signature fix.
+    - `static/index.html` now references `/static/img/shh.svg` and displays the icon on the page; the SVG file exists at `static/img/shh.svg`.
+  - files changed in this session:
+    - `ai-agent/agent.py` (signature change: use `Optional[...]` for `create_employee` parameters)
+    - `static/img/shh.svg` (new SVG icon)
+    - `static/index.html` (added favicon link and inserted icon element)
+    - `log.md` (this appended session summary)